Signed in as:

 filler@godaddy.com

-No More Messy Fire Hazard: Know why racecars all have onboard fire extinguishers?
-It isn't just for fuel...fluids like hydraulic oil and automatic transmission fluid, both commonly found in traditional power steering systems might not be labeled flammable however they certainly will burn, and once they start burning, they are much harder to extinguish.
-Ask your favorite local drifter how long it took them to boil the power steering fluid their first time out!
+Fire Hazard: Fluids like hydraulic oil and ATF, both found in traditional power steering systems might not be labeled flammable however they certainly will burn, and once they start burning, they are much harder to extinguish.

-So Much Room For Activities: The amount of space created by integrating EPAS vs hydraulic steering is huge!
+More Room: The amount of space created by switching to EPAS is huge!
 Suddenly room for things like turbo intercooler piping or supercharger heat exchanger pumps, under hood coolant reservoirs, you name it.

-When you aren't sacrificing so much space for necessary systems you become free to optimize things the way they should be as opposed to what is dictated by available room.
+When you aren't sacrificing so much space for necessary systems you become free to optimize things the way they should be.

-Centralizing Necessary Weight: One look at the layout of any OEM hydraulic steering system will make clear these systems are anything but compact.
-You have the pump, lines, reservoir, cooler, the steering rack itself, extra accessory drive idlers, extended serpentine belt length, and even the fluid!
-Starting to see things a bit differently, huh?
+Centralized Weight: One look at the layout of any OEM hydraulic steering system will make clear these systems are not compact.
+You have the pump, lines, reservoir, cooler, the steering rack, accessory drive pulleys, extended serpentine belt length, and even the fluid.

 An EPAS system consists of the steering rack and wire harness.
 That.
 Is.
 It.

-Have it your way: With the added tuning of mode selection available in certain systems the feel of steering feedback can be tailored to suit your needs using a mode select switch.
-Standard and Sport modes along with a Comfort setting give the steering 3 very noticeable variations of the driving experience.
+Mode Select: With the added tuning of Mode Select available in several systems the steering feedback can be tailored to suit your needs.
+Standard, Sport, and Comfort settings give the driver noticeable variations of the driving experience.

 Always start any electrical project by DISCONNECTING the battery!